 Whether you’re looking for a new hobby, you need a change in your life, or you just feel like doing something you’ve never done before, there are many opportunities to learn something new in Toronto.
 Classes and workshops abound in a variety of mediums, from artistic to active.
 Here are nine new things you can learn in the city.

-There are several places in Toronto where you can finally learn to knit yourself that sweater or scarf you’ve always wanted to make for yourself (or someone else).
+There are several places in Toronto where you can finally learn to knit that sweater or scarf you’ve always wanted to make for yourself (or someone else).
 The Knit Café offers classes for absolute beginners including knitting 101 and other beginner classes where you knit a scarf or a headband.
 Other places to learn to knit in Toronto include the Toronto Public Library (various locations) and The Purple Purl.

 If knitting isn’t your thing or you’d rather trade knitting needles for a sewing machine, you have a few options in Toronto where you can learn the basics of making, altering and mending your own clothing.
 At The Make Den you can start with a sewing fundamentals class if you’ve never used a sewing machine, or an intro to sewing garments if you need a refresher.
 From there, you can move onto actual garments, tailoring and mending, depending on what skills you're looking to pick up.
+The Make Den recently moved from their spot in Bloordale over to Sterling Road.

-Get a full body workout, meet new people and learn a new skill by hitting up one of Toronto’s many rock climbing gyms.
+Get a full body workout, meet some new people and learn a new skill by hitting up one of Toronto’s many rock climbing gyms.
 Boulderz Climbing Centre has two locations in Toronto including one in the Junction Triangle and one in Etobicoke.
 They offer climbing and bouldering for all levels (bouldering doesn’t use ropes and there is no belaying) in the form of drop-ins and scheduled lessons.
 Other Toronto rock climbing gyms include Joe Rockheads and The Rock Oasis.

 Kid Icarus in Toronto’s Kensington Market offers regular screen printing workshops open to six to eight people at a time.
 Each workshop is four and half hours and in it you’ll learn the basics of designing art for screens and come away with a greeting card or small art print along with the knowledge of printing techniques and building screens.